mdtux89/amr-eager-multilingual/README.md

 - Run ```./download.sh```
 - For Spanish parsing, install FreeLing (tested 3.0 and 4.0) and set path in ```preprocessing_es.sh```  (https://github.com/TALP-UPC/FreeLing/releases)
 - Install JAMR aligner (https://github.com/jflanigan/jamr) and set path in ```preprocessing.sh```
+- For Chinese, you wull also need to install the mafan package (https://pypi.org/project/mafan/).

 <a name="Parse"></a>
 # Run the parser with pretrained model